keyboardDrummer/typeless/README.md

 function useObject(boolean) {
   const person = boolean ? createJohan() : createJaap();
   return person.name;
-  // Goto definition on name returns both "name" in "name: 'Johan'" and in "name: 'Jaap'" }
+  // Goto definition on name returns links to both "name" in "name: 'Johan'" and in "name: 'Jaap'" }
 ```

-> Do we need special consideration for things like Object.assign?

-## Find references and rename
+## Find references and rename refactoring
 Find references is like an inverse of 'go to definition'.
 When executed on a definition or a reference to a definiton, find references will show a list of the references to that definition.

-Rename relates strongly to find references, since it will rename a definition and all references to that definition.
+Rename refactoring is implemented using the find references functionality, since it will renames a definition and all references to that definition.

 Both find references and rename on definitions that are not local, which are definitions from object or module members, require Typeless to execute all tests in a program, which can take time in large programs.
 The only way to mitigate this slowness is to split a large program up into several packages.